Why Trying To Play This Role In Your Spouse's Life Will Only Backfire

 Advertisement

-When that happened, were you then able to diagnose when others' ailments could and should be corrected by those practices or a specific practitioner?
-You've probably found yourself analyzing and diagnosing your significant other, hoping that he or she will listen to your diagnosis and change.
+Have you ever been so transformed by a growth-oriented, psychological, spiritual, or holistic practice that you became a prophet for it?
+When it happened, were you able to diagnose when others' ailments could and should be corrected by those practices or a specific practitioner?
+You've probably found yourself analyzing and diagnosing your significant other, hoping they will listen to your diagnosis and change.

 Advertisement

+If so, this is natural.
+We want the best for the people we love.
+If it worked for us, it would work for them too, right?
 But you also may have already discovered what I learned in my early 30s: therapist/healer/life coach is the wrong title for intimate personal relationships.

 Naturally, as a therapist myself, my relationships suffered from making this mistake, so I subsequently learned how to avoid it.
-(Thank you to my dear, dear friends in my 20s and early 30s for being my practice patients before I actually became a therapist).
+(Thank you to my dear friends in my 20s and early 30s for being my practice patients before I became a therapist).

 Advertisement